-In the dead of night, some passing time later, he awakens from a restless nightmare-filled slumber and finds himself in bed in the first floor guest-room.
-Tangled among the rumpled covers in a sheen of sweat with the sounds of soft footsteps coming down the stairs.
+In the dead of night, some passing time later, he awakens from a restless, nightmare-filled slumber, and finds himself in bed in the first floor guest-room.
+Alone, tangled among the rumpled covers in a sheen of sweat with the sounds of soft footsteps coming down the stairs.

 Sure enough, a creak on the stair floorboard, an echoed step in the hallway and the wafting of her favorite perfume filling up his nose announcing her return.